Exercise in a Box is an online tool from the National Cyber Security Centre which helps organisations test and practise their response to a cyber…

-This scenario is based around how your organisation would respond to a phishing attack that leads to a ransomware infection.
+This scenario is based on how your organisation would respond to a phishing attack that leads to a ransomware infection.
 It tests the support that users are given to detect and respond to phishing attacks, as well as what security controls are implemented to limit the impact of infections when they do occur.
-It also covers how well you would be able to continue operating if you did get infected with a ransomware, and whether you would be able to rely on your current backup solution.
+It also covers how well you would be able to continue operating if you did get infected with ransomware and whether you would be able to rely on your current backup solution.
+More details here.

 “The SBRC Ethical Hacking team’s partnership with NCSC delivers, informative, actionable and real-world based cyber scenarios that are incredibly useful for a range of roles in any organisation.
 NHS Scotland NSS will be exploring these scenarios to identify gaps in our prevent, detect and response processes and procedures and to engage other areas of our business on cyber matters.
 What we like most about it, is the non-technical nature of the materials – literally anyone in your organisation will find value in taking part in these scenarios.”Scott Barnett – Head of Information and Cyber Security, NHS NSS